-The Tokaido Shinkansen is a high-speed “bullet train” rail line operated by JR Central between Shin-Osaka Station and Tokyo Station.
-This is the fastest and most comfortable route to take if you are traveling between Osaka and other major cities in Japan such as Kyoto, Nagoya and Tokyo.
+The Tokaido Shinkansen is a high-speed bullet train line operated by JR Central between Tokyo Station and Shin-Osaka Station.
+From Shin-Osaka, this is the fastest and most comfortable rail route to Kyoto, Nagoya, Shin-Yokohama and Tokyo.

 The Kodama bound for Tokyo

-Traveling east from Shin-Osaka Station you can reach Kyoto in 15 minutes, Nagoya in 50 minutes and Tokyo in 2 hours and 30 minutes.
-Beyond Shin-Osaka, the line is extended westward by the Sanyo Shinkansen line, which goes to Kobe, Himeji, Hiroshima and as far as Hakata in Kyushu.
+Traveling east from Shin-Osaka Station, you can reach Kyoto in about 13 to 15 minutes, Nagoya in about 47 to 50 minutes by Nozomi, and Tokyo in as little as about 2 hours and 21 minutes by the fastest Nozomi services.
+Journey times vary by service.
+West of Shin-Osaka, through travel continues onto the Sanyo Shinkansen line, which goes to Kobe, Himeji, Hiroshima and as far as Hakata in Kyushu.

 Train Services